 What I Offer

-The Open to Success strategy enables students to construct an action plan that aligns with their skills, interests and aspirations.
-The focus is on providing a clear foundation for success, from as early as Year 10, to UAC selections in Year 12, using the Take Heart coaching methodology, which stems from solution-based, cognitive behavioral theories and techniques.
+The Open to Success strategy enables students to construct an action plan aligning with their skills, interests and aspirations.
+The focus is on providing a clear foundation for success, from as early as Year 10, to UAC selections in Year 12, using the Take Heart coaching methodology, which stems from solution-based, neuro cognitive behavioral theories and techniques.

 In 1982, I graduated with a Bachelor of Arts (English, History, and Drama) and Diploma of Education (Secondary) from The University of New England, Armidale, and spent the next six years teaching English, History and Drama in Queensland, New South Wales and London.